 A few months ago, Chris and I built our first microcamper using our 2012 CRV.
 The microcamper was comfortable, but not quite as spacious as we would like.
 So we upgraded to the luxurious, 40 sq ft Honda Pilot.
-The Pilot allows us to have 6' of sleeping space and a 2' kitchen.
+Our 3rd gen, 2017 Pilot allows us to have 6' of sleeping space and a 2' kitchen.

 To build out the Pilot as a microcamper, we first created the sleeping space.
 This involved folding the seats down flat to make the bed.
 Leaving it like this wouldn't give us the full length we need though, so we built a plywood "table" to extend the flattened area all the way to the back of the fully-pulled-forward passenger and driver's side seats.
 The plywood has folding legs, using folding leg brackets, so that we can easily store it while driving.